slade77777/sbike/README.md

-# One-H Prototype
+# S-BIKE

-Prototype for the 1H Prototype.
 This project is set up using the [Yarn workspaces](https://github.com/jamiebuilds/rfcs-1/blob/workspaces/accepted/0000-workspaces.md) feature, maintaining the various prototypes (called packages) in the same repo.
 This allows for these projects to share common components, such as utility methods, UI components and API calls.

 ## Setup